maptiler/manual/demoversion.rst

 To do the online activation, use the following command:

-`-activate [KEY]`
+`-activate YOUR-OWN-LICENSE-KEY`

 Example: ::

- ￼maptiler -activate D2G-AA5-443-AC3-5T6
+ ￼maptiler -activate YOUR-OWN-LICENSE-KEY

 **In case you require to reinstall the computer, use** -deactivate **command to be able to re-activate the license later on.**

-Software activation in virtual machine
+Software activation in a virtual machine
 --------

 The activation process for MapTiler running in a virtual machine requires online activation only via environment variable `MAPTILER_LICENSE`.